jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 This section contains specific tips for each section of the ACT.
 Since I personally used many of the ACT textbooks in [Resources](#textbooks-and-websites), this section consists of the high points of those textbooks (though I suggest that you read them for more tips) and my own tips that I learned from experience.

 The strategies I describe are ones that worked for me and my students.
-Although I believe they're optimal and would work well for most people, there may be better strategies for you.
+Although I believe they're optimal, there may be better strategies for you.

 ### General